 There are two primary sources of financial aid - the Federal government and the State of California.
 For a full list of financial aid options, see the chart on the Types of Financial Aid page.

-For information regarding specific assistance programs and financial aid satisfactory progress standards, call 574-6146.
-The Financial Aid office is located in Building 10, Room 360.
-For more information, visit the Financial Aid website.
+For more information, visit the District Financial Aid website (College Center Building 10, Room 360, (650) 574-6146).
 Applications for small emergency loans are available through the Financial Aid Office.

 Repayment of Federal Funds For Students Who Withdraw From School